data-edu/data-science-in-education/_book/14-wt-machine-learning.md

 We can examine two different variable importance measures using the **ranger** method in {caret}.

 Note that importance values are not calculated automatically, but that "impurity" or "permutation" can be passed to the `importance` argument in `train()`.
-See more [here](https://alexisperrier.com/datascience/2015/08/27/feature-importance-random-forests-gini-accuracy.html).
+See more [at this website](https://alexisperrier.com/datascience/2015/08/27/feature-importance-random-forests-gini-accuracy.html) (https[]()://alexisperrier.com/datascience/2015/08/27/feature-importance-random-forests-gini-accuracy.html).

 We'll re-run the `rf_fit2` model with the same specifications as before, but this time we will add an argument to call the variable importance metric.